 Research & Innovation | Overview

-The Medicine Intensive Care Unit (MICU) at Boston Children's Hospital is a lead site for a national clinical trial of glucose control in pediatric critical care patients.
+The MICU at Boston Children's Hospital is a lead site for a national clinical trial of glucose control in pediatric critical care patients.
 The purpose of the study is to determine whether or not keeping a child’s blood sugar in the normal range during their stay in the ICU will help to decrease infections and speed up the recovery process.

 Other researchers in our unit are currently focused on:

-- Creative and cutting-edge therapies for critical asthma, involving the use of a gas mixture of helium and oxygen to help deliver medicine down deeper into the lungs more easily and efficiently
+- creative and cutting-edge therapies for critical asthma, involving the use of a gas mixture of helium and oxygen to help deliver medicine down deeper into the lungs more easily and efficiently

-- Non-invasive ventilatory strategies in babies and children with respiratory failure
+- non-invasive ventilatory strategies in babies and children with respiratory failure

-- Clinical applications of non-invasive hemodynamic monitoring
+- clinical applications of non-invasive hemodynamic monitoring

-- Innovative drugs and delivery systems to find new and sustained ways to deliver medicine to critically ill children and development of a revolutionary approach that will draw out specific harmful compounds or molecules in the blood during severe infections.
+- innovative drugs and delivery systems to find new and sustained ways to deliver medicine to critically ill children and development of a revolutionary approach that will draw out specific harmful compounds or molecules in the blood during severe infections

-- Examination of the cellular and molecular signaling that occurs when lungs are injured, whether it be by an infection or a mechanical ventilator.
+- examination of the cellular and molecular signaling that occurs when lungs are injured, whether it be by an infection or a mechanical ventilator